Keeping your school library up to date

 - Run a School Book Fair: As well as providing your pupils with the opportunity to buy their own book from a curated selection, you will be earning commission to spend on books for the school.
 You can choose from a range of school book fair providers here.

 - Apply for a grant: The Siobhan Dowd Trust Fund was set up to bring the joy of reading to young people who need it most.
 Schools can apply for a grant to spend on a #BookshopSpree where a group of pupils visit their local bookshop and select new books for their school library.
-The Foyle Foundation runs the Foyle School Library Scheme that awards grants to schools for books and libraries.
-Priority is given to primary schools, although secondary schools can also apply.
+There is still time to apply for the Foyle Foundation’s School Library Scheme before it closes on 30th September 2024.
+The scheme awards grants to schools specifically for books and libraries.
+While priority is given to primary schools, secondary schools can also apply.
+Primary and secondary schools can also apply to reading charity Read for Good for a Brilliant Box of Books containing 150 fiction and non-fiction titles.

-- Set up a Wish List: Work with your local bookshop or one of the online children’s booksellers such as Bookwagon and A New Chapter to create a wish list so that parents can donate a book to your library.
-You can find and support your local independent bookseller with this map created by Jon Biddle (@jonnybid).
+- Set up a Wish List: Work with your local bookshop or one of the online children’s booksellers such as A New Chapter, Best Books for Schools and Bookwagon to create a wish list so that parents can donate a book to your library.
+Parents and members of your local community can also nominate your school to receive 25% of the cover price of every book bought through the LoveReading online bookstore.
 Once you have your new books, a nice way to thank people for their gift is to paste in a ‘Donated by’ bookplate.
-My Home Library has a selection of bookplates, all created by top children’s illustrators, that you can download for free.
+Bookplates UK was set up by author Anne Fine when she was Children’s Laureate.
+It provides a selection of bookplates created by top children’s illustrators that you can download for free.